-As we enter a new era, the time has come to give a final farewell to some treasured models of the 21st century and further welcome new vehicles to the mix.
+As we enter a new era of automotive marketing, the time has come to give a final farewell to some treasured models of the 21st century and welcome new vehicles to the mix.
 For you nostalgic readers, let’s pay tribute to all of the models that are no longer manufactured or were discontinued in 2019.

 At the very beginning of the Chevrolet Volt’s lifetime, MOTOR TREND awarded this electric hybrid as Car of the Year in 2011.
 The 2019 Chevrolet Volt will be the final remodel, due to General Motors’ decision to shut down the Volt’s manufacturing plant in March of this year.
 In fact, the GM plant will cease production for the Chevrolet Volt, plus five other models to gear strategy and focus on increasingly profitable SUVs and trucks.
 As for the Chevrolet Volt, it’s soon-to-be deceased 2019 model mimics a crossover but offers an improved version of its electric powertrain.

 Ford has decided to discontinue its subcompact Ford Fiesta, along with every Ford sedan and small car, other than the Mustang.
 Although the Fiesta offered a smooth, sporty ride, its appeal is trumped by modern SUV designs with their improved performance and roomy interior.

 The Buick LaCrosse brought drivers a powerful handle with refined gliding features from its lightweight build.
 Its 2019 successor comes vamped with a 210 horsepower V-6 and a spacious interior build, adding value for the hefty price.
 Sadly, the General Motors plant also produced the Buick LaCrosse, making this 2019 model the last of its kind before it exits the market.